S.C. Damash Gilan: Pro and Azadegan League

-Since 2016
+2016-2026

 Due to very great financial difficulties, the club was close to being dissolved in March 2016.
-The Guilan Football Organization, therefore, took over the rights to the club and so Damash could end the season.
+The Gilan Football Organization, therefore, took over the rights to the club and so Damash could end the season.
 After relegation, the club should be renamed Shahr-e Baran Football Club, which led to major protests from fans.
 Damash then kept his name.

 In 2019 Damash sensationally reached the Hazfi Cup Final against Persepolis in the Foolad Arena in Ahvaz.
 The game turned into a scandal as the stadium was filled with over 30,000 Perespolis supporters hours before kick-off.
 As a result, the approximately 1,000 Damash fans could not enter the stadium and the kick-off was delayed by a few hours.
 In the end, Damash lost to Persepolis 0–1.

 After three years in the League 2, Damash returned to the Azadegan League.
 The club replaced Karoon Arvand Khorramshahr for the 2019–20 season.

+2026

+Damash has failed to reach the promotional battle in the Persian League 2 and is currently in the relegation battles for the past few years.
+This might have been led by lack of player confidence, low club budget, low team chemistry, poor management and many more reasons.
+Many Gilanian football and Damash fans don't attend the team's matches anymore as a sign of the team losing its reputation.